 “How much Silver Bullion and Gold Bullion is there in the world?”

-The following chart provided by GoldChartsRUs.com shows the amount of physical gold, which got extracted from 1835 - 2016.
+The following chart provided by GoldChartsRUs.com shows the amount of physical gold extracted from 1835 - 2016.

 In case you didn't know, 1 ton of gold is equal to 32,150.7 troy ounces of gold bullion.
 Here you can see what a ton of gold bullion looks like and how to calculate its fully fiat US dollar value ongoing.

-With the Chinese government currently underreporting her “Official Gold Reserves” by a likely minimum of some 10,000 tonnes, it is safe to assume that more than 1 in 5 oz of all the physical gold ever mined is currently being saved by governments and their central bank partners today.
+With the Chinese government currently underreporting their "Official Gold Reserves" by a likely minimum of some 10,000 tonnes, it is safe to assume that more than 1 in 5 troy ounces of all the physical gold ever mined is currently being saved by governments and their central bank partners today.

 Again more than half of it is currently owned by governments and their central bank partners.
-Many governments and their central-bank partners, can still buy gold bullion by merely creating their currency out of thin air if they so choose.
+Many of them can still buy gold bullion by merely creating their currency out of thin air if they so choose.

-The following chart provided by GoldChartsRUs.com shows the amount of physical silver, which has gotten extracted from 1835 - 2016.
+The following chart provided by GoldChartsRUs.com shows the amount of physical silver, which has been extracted from 1835 - 2016.

-Silver is different than gold in the amounts of industrial uses it has (second only to crude oil in real-world product applications).
-Thus the vast majority of all the physical silver we humans have ever mined has been exhausted through industrial applications, thrown out into landfills unrecovered.
+Silver is different from gold in the sense that it has many more industrial uses (second only to crude oil in real-world product applications).
+Thus, the vast majority of all the physical silver we humans have ever mined has been exhausted through industrial applications, thrown out into landfills unrecovered.

 Again, in case you didn't know, 1 ton is equal to 32,150.7 troy ounces.

-Thus there has been just slightly more than 50 billion troy ounces of silver mined in history.
+Thus there have been just slightly more than 50 billion troy ounces of silver mined in history.
 Again, most physical silver mined over time has been lost to industrial use and gone unrecycled.

-The following is identifiable above-ground silver bullion stocks presented in the 2018 World Silver Survey (bottom of page 37).
+The following are identifiable above-ground silver bullion stocks presented in the 2018 World Silver Survey (bottom of page 37).

-Thus we must take into account total all-time sales of all significant government silver coin sales as well as private silver bullion bar and silver bullion round sales over this same period to accurately estimate the total amount of .999 silver bullion there is in the world.
+Thus, we must consider all-time total sales of all significant government silver coins as well as private silver bullion bars and silver bullion rounds sales over this same period.
+Then we can accurately estimate the total amount of .999 silver bullion there is in the world.